Biostatistics Fellowship Opportunities

 Apply to be a Fellow in BB

 Postdoctoral, predoctoral, and postbaccalaureate fellowship applications are accepted on a continuous basis.
-Contact investigators in BB who are conducting research in your area of interest and send a copy of your CV; DCEG scientists are always on the lookout for new trainees.
-In addition, submit your CV to the application database so it can be reviewed by investigators across the NCI searching for trainees.
+Contact investigators in BB who are conducting research in your area of interest and send a copy of your CV; DCEG scientists are always on the lookout for new fellows.
+In addition, submit your CV to the application database so it can be reviewed by investigators across the NCI searching for fellows.
 You can also apply for training positions with specific investigators when available and announced.

-To explore training opportunities in other research areas, see a full list of the DCEG research groups on Apply for Fellowships page.
+To explore training opportunities in other research areas, see a full list of the DCEG research groups on the Apply for Fellowships page.

 I feel incredibly blessed to be training in DCEG/BB because of the open and collaborative environment, which I think is fundamental for fellows’ training.
 There are immense opportunities to work with diverse experts in clinical and epidemiological research, which enables me to combine methodological work with public health research and challenges me to develop new statistical approaches.